joshmkim/walkboulder/README.md

 For prerequisites, we need to have the docker installed and set up so that way the server can run.

 ## 5. Instructions
+To get the project to run, cd into ProjectSourceCode and then run docker compose up.

 ## 6. Running Tests